adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-#### 3 April 2019: 09:00 Cirrus issues ####
+#### 3 April 2019: 10:30 Cirrus issues ####

-The system team are back on site to continuing to work with HPE to diagnose the issues and restore full service as soon as possible.
-A user mailing will be sent at 10:00 detailing this.
+Our systems team continue to work to resolve the issues with the Cirrus Service.
+We are hopeful that the service will be restored today and will be in touch with further information as we get it.

-We apologise for the inconvenience caused by this unplanned outage.
+Apologies again for the inconvenience caused by this unplanned outage.

 ### Recent Issues
 #### 1 April 2019: Cirrus issues ####